-This report presents the results of archaeological monitoring at A Ground Cricket Pitch, Abbey Field, Colchester, Essex, which was carried out on 23rd September 2019.
-The work was commissioned by Rob Masefield of CgMs, part of RPS, on behalf of Sodexo and RMPA Services, during groundworks for a new artificial cricket wicket, and was undertaken by Colchester Archaeological Trust (CAT).
+This report presents the results of archaeological monitoring at B Ground and Abbey Field, Colchester, Essex, which was carried out from 1st July 2019 to 20th January 2020.
+The work was commissioned by Rob Masefield of CgMs, part of RPS, on behalf of Sodexo and RMPA Services, during the excavation of postholes for new gateposts and fencing, the removal of artificial turf from a hockey pitch and the removal of three hammerthrowing circles, and was undertaken by Colchester Archaeological Trust (CAT).